Mexalucard0/Forza-Horizon-4-Style-Menu/README.md

 - If still not working please contact HUMRP Developement Team [HUMRP DISCORD](https://discord.gg/T4JHan2frY).

 Ⓒ ALL RIGHTS RESERVED TO HUMRP-SCRIPTS
-CAN ONLY BE ONLY DOWNLOADED FROM THE HUMRP OFFICIAL WEBSITES, ANY USE OF THE SCRIPT WITHOUT THE PERMISSION MAY RESULT IN A LAWSUIT.
+CAN ONLY BE ONLY DOWNLOADED FROM THE HUMRP OFFICIAL WEBSITES/GITHUB, ANY USE OF THE SCRIPT FOR PROFIT MAY RESULT IN A LAWSUIT.